stianst/keycloak-containers-demo/README.md

 To enable this open the [Keycloak Admin Console](http://localhost:8080/auth/admin/).
 Click on `Authentication`.

 Click on `Copy` to create a new flow based on the `browser` flow.
-Use the name `browser-email`.
+Use the name `My Browser Flow`.

 Click on `Actions` and `Delete` for `Username Password Form` and `OTP Form`.

 Click on `Actions` next to `Browser-email forms`.
 Then click on `Add execution`.
 Select `Magic Link` from the list.
 Once it's saved select `Required` for the `Magic Link`.

-Now to use this new flow when users login select `Bindings` and select `browser-email` for the `Browser flow`.
+Now to use this new flow when users login select `Bindings` and select `My Browser Flow` for the `Browser flow`.

 Open the [JS Console](http://localhost:8000) and click Logout.
 For the email enter your email